hasgeek/baseframe/README.rst

   # The 'baseframe' requirement is optional: it gives you the default UI
   baseframe.init_app(app, requires=['baseframe', 'myapp'])

-Baseframe is BSD-licensed, but is built on top of Twitter Bootstrap 2.0, which uses the Apache license.
+Baseframe is BSD-licensed, but is built on top of Twitter Bootstrap 3.0 and bundles various JavaScript libraries which use BSD, MIT and Apache.